The top 4 HR skills teams need in 2021

 As we begin to re-enter a state of normalcy, employees want to see action.
-Workplace equity, hybrid work, and work-life-integration are just a few of the trends shaping the new employee experience, and businesses must plan their people strategy accordingly to keep up.
+Workplace equity, hybrid work, and work-life-integration are just a few of the trends shaping the new employee experience.
+Businesses must plan their people strategy accordingly to keep up.

-In 2020, HR teams were forced to react to the many unexpected changes that popped up throughout the year.
+In 2020, HR teams were forced to react to the many unexpected changes throughout the year.
 Now, 2021 presents an opportunity for businesses to be proactive and get ahead of changing employee expectations.
-To help you do just that, here are the 4 skills you need to address real-world issues in your workplace and stay ahead of the curve on the employee experience in 2021 and beyond.
+To help you do that, here are the four skills you need to address real-world issues in your workplace and stay ahead of the curve on the employee experience in 2021 and beyond.

 1. Listen to your employees